PlotPyStack/PlotPy/doc/features/plot/overview.rst

   curve/image displaying with an integrated and preconfigured `plot manager` providing the `item list panel` and curve/image-related `tools`

+* :py:class:`.SyncPlotWindow`: a ready-to-use window for curve/image
+  displaying with plot axes synchronization

 .. seealso::

     :ref:`items`